momentohq/public-dev-docs/docs/cache/develop/integrations/sequelize.md

 After pressing the `Create` button you'll see the new `model-cache` cache in the list of available caches.

 Notice the region you created your cache in is also displayed in the list of caches.
 You'll need to make sure that you choose the same region when you generate a Momento authentication token in the next step.
-Navigate to the [tokens](https://console.gomomento.com/tokens) page, choose the cloud provider and region you used to create your cache, choose the `Super User Token` token type, and hit the `Generate Token` button.
+Navigate to the [api_keys](https://console.gomomento.com/api_keys) page, choose the cloud provider and region you used to create your cache, choose the `Super User Api Key` key type, and hit the `Generate Api Key` button.

 ![Generate token](/img/console-generate-api-key.png)